 you will ever see provides cover and nesting for pheasant, quail, wild turkey, ducks, and deer.
 The Grassland includes many food plots, eight ponds

 , and Brush Creek

 Wild turkeys roost in approximately 200 acres of timber which line the Grassland to the east.
 It is not unusual to see flocks of wild turkey running across a road or taking flight out of a Grassland food plot.
-The timber also provides refuge for coveys of Northern Bobwhite Quail that make Brush Dale their home.
+The timber also provides refuge for a covey of Northern Bobwhite Quail that make Brush Dale their homebase.

 In 2005, 40 acres of land adjacent to the northern Grassland was purchased and rehabilitated into a wetland

 , further diversifying Brush Dale's habitat, wild game and hunting landscape.
 Eight terraced ponds were constructed and planted with marsh plants including Cattail, lilly pads, and Wheat Grass.
 A new, large pond was created adjacent to the Wetlands.
 This pond, since named the "Wood Duck Pond," often has as many as a hundred ducks on it.

 , which runs the length of the property from north to south, adds to the diversity of Brush Dale with approximately 50 acres of reforested creek bottom

 .
 Home to the first governor of Iowa, Brush Dale boasts not only a diverse and picturesque landscape, but a unique history.
 A walk along Brush Creek to the south will take you to an engraved stone marker, marking the place where Governor Ansel Briggs built his home overlooking the Creek and Bluff Mill.
 Brush Creek is stocked by the DNR with brown and rainbow trout just across the southern border of Brush Dale on a neighboring farm.
-Our neighbor's section of Brush Creek is open to the public for fishing, but Brush Dale's creek bottom, adjacent to the north, is private.
+Our neighbor's section of Brush Creek is open to the public for fishing, but Brush Dale's creek bottom is private.

 In 2007, the Poolers' daughter, Michelle, son-in-law, Mark Wilbers, and their three grandchildren moved to Brush Dale after renovating the old tenant house.
 After nearly ten years as an entirely private enterprise, Brush Dale was opened to the public for hunting in September of 2008.